 Resident-Needs Assessments – Each resident is assessed using the ORAS, Bio-Psychosocial assessment and the SASSI.
-The administration of these tools help to guide the process of what classes and groups each resident will participate in while at STAR.
+The administration of these tools helps to guide the process of what classes and groups each resident will participate in while at STAR.

 Medical Services – Offenders are given a preliminary health assessment, health appraisal and health-care planning session during the intake process.
 Medical staff provides one-on-one instruction that includes the prevention of sexually transmitted diseases, hepatitis and other communicable diseases, and importance of nutrition in recovery.
 The goal of medical staff is to be an integral part of helping offenders develop a healthy lifestyle by providing quality medical care and advice or by referring to community clinics and dental centers that provide needed services.

 Staff-led classes helping offenders develop the necessary coping skills to deal with everyday life situations.